Enforcer Overview: World Bank

 Investigation and sanctions at the World Bank: tackling fraud and corruption in World Bank-financed projects

-In its 2017 fiscal year, the World Bank Group committed more than US$61 billion in financing, supporting projects in virtually every developing country and spanning nearly every sector.1 In April 2018, the World Bank Group’s shareholders endorsed an ambitious package of measures that include a US$13 billion paid-in capital increase, a series of internal reforms, and a set of policy measures to strengthen the institution’s ability to deliver on its mission to end poverty and boost shared prosperity.
-As a fiduciary for its member countries’ funds, the World Bank has a duty, as set forth in its articles of agreement, to ensure that these funds are used for their intended purposes, with due attention to economy and efficiency.2 The World Bank Group’s systems for detecting and deterring fraud and corruption are grounded in this fiduciary duty and are designed both to protect the integrity of World Bank-financed projects and to deter future wrongdoing.
+In its 2018 fiscal year, the World Bank Group committed more than US$66 billion in financing, supporting projects in virtually every developing country and spanning nearly every sector.
+In April 2018, the World Bank Group’s shareholders endorsed an ambitious package of measures that included a US$13 billion paid-in capital increase, a series of internal reforms and a set of policy measures to strengthen the institution’s ability to deliver on its mission to end poverty and boost shared prosperity.
+As a fiduciary for its member countries’ funds, the World Bank has a duty, as set forth in its articles of agreement, to ensure that these funds are used for their intended purposes, with due attention to economy and efficiency.
+The World Bank Group’s systems for detecting and deterring fraud and corruption are grounded in this fiduciary duty and are designed to protect the integrity of World Bank-financed projects and deter future wrongdoing.

 Introduction to World Bank sanctions